riteshsoni10/eks_cluster/README.md

 **b.
 ClusterIP**

-	The service created with this type will not be accessible from outside network, i.e; It will be connected only from the worker nodes
+	The service created with this type will not be accessible from outside network, i.e; It will be connected only from the worker nodes.
+Service name can be used for interaction between applications if ClusterIP is set to `None`.

 **c.
 NodeIP**